AustenLamacraft/audio-mps/README.md

 It loads the training data, and runs the training.

+* training_estimators.py

+It loads the training data, and runs the training.
+A custom estimator is used.

 * reader.py

 It picks out a subset of the data, that contains a desired feature: pitch, instrument ...